 The Long War, Part 24/ Troubles in Transylvania, 1596-1599

-The new reign of Zsigmond hasn`t lasted for long.
-The Sultan was his enemy and the Habsburg emperor was angry with him because of his changing of his mind.
-Finally, the envoys of Zsigmond made a new agreement with Rudolf and they have come to terms by the spring of 1599 regarding the resignation of Báthory.
-This time, the new ruler of Transylvania would have been Archduke Miksa but Báthory has crossed his plans again.
-This time, he called his cousin, Cardinal Báthory András home from Poland and handed his rank of a prince over to him.
-Then, he left for the Principalities of Oppeln and Ratibor.
-Maria Krisztiera has returned to Graz.
+The new reign of Zsigmond did not last long.
+Now the Sultan was his enemy and the Habsburg Emperor was angry with him for changing his mind.
+A solution had to be found.
+Finally, Zsigmond’s envoys made a new agreement with Rudolph, and in the spring of 1599, they agreed on Báthory’s resignation.
+This time, the new ruler of Transylvania would have been Archduke Maximilian (Miksa), but Báthory again changed his plans.
+This time he called his cousin, Cardinal Báthory András, home from Poland and gave him the rank of prince.

 Source: Szibler Gábor

 Dear Readers, I can only make this content available through small donations or by selling my books or T-shirts.

 If you like my writings, please feel free to support me with a coffee here: